-Maybe Motel 6 seems like a distant memory, something that only exists as a relic of Americana or family road trips, and especially in the age of Airbnb, it might not seem as relevant as it did before.
-However, recent Airbnb scandals and rising hotel prices mean that the iconic motel chain is even more pertinent to your travel plans (and if you need something a little longer term, there’s Studio 6, perfect for when you’re in between housing).
+Maybe Motel 6 seems like a distant memory, something that only exists as a piece of Americana or a reminder of family road trips, and in the age of Airbnb, it might not seem as relevant as it did before.
+However, recent Airbnb scandals and rising hotel prices mean that the iconic motel chain is even more pertinent to your travel plans.
 So without further ado, here are six reasons to check into the place that will “leave the light on for you.”

 1. Actually Affordable Prices

-The extended-stay version, Studio 6, can go as low as $35 a night if you’re spending a week there.
-You could crash on a friend’s couch, but if you don’t want to be up in someone’s space, this place is ideal.
-The case is even stronger if you’re in a new city: don’t waste money on a hostel where you can’t get any privacy.
-Stick with the room under the tried-and-true, red, and blue logo.
+The extended-stay version, Studio 6, can be as low as $35 a night if you’re spending a week there.
+You could crash on a friend’s couch, but if you don’t want to be in someone’s space, Studio 6 is ideal.
+The case is even stronger if you’re in a new city: Don’t waste money on a hostel where you can’t get any privacy.
+Stick with the room under the tried-and-true red and blue logo.

-Unlike places like Airbnb, there aren’t going to be any surprises when you check into a Motel 6.
-Once you’ve made your reservation, your room will be there for you; there’s no need to worry about the host having an emergency or rentals violating city ordinances getting shut down.
-Not to mention, Airbnb has been coming under fire lately for the bait-and-switch scammers that have taken a liking to their app.
-At Motel 6, once you’ve booked your room, it’s your room, and you know what you’re getting into, so get reserving today.
+Unlike with Airbnb, there aren’t going to be any surprises when you check into a Motel 6.
+Once you’ve made your reservation, your room will be there for you; there’s no need to worry about the host having an emergency or rentals violating city ordinances and getting shut down.
+Not to mention, Airbnb has recently come under fire because of the bait-and-switch scammers that have taken a liking to their app.
+At Motel 6, once you’ve booked your room, it’s your room, and you know what you’re getting into, so make your reservation today.

-Ditto for the Studio 6.
-You’re not going to find many places that will rent to you month-by-month, and if you’re in-between places, you might need a temporary place to crash, especially if you’re moving to a new city.
+Ditto for Studio 6.
+You’re not going to find many places that will rent to you month-by-month, and if you’re in between places, you might need a temporary place to crash, especially if you’re moving to a new city.
 Don’t stress about renting from someone shady: You know exactly who you’re dealing with when you book with Studio 6.

 3. Accommodations for Your Pet

 Where would we be without our furry friends?
-Dogs lose their mind when you leave the house for the day, never mind how much they’re going to miss you when you’re gone for a week or so.
+Dogs lose their mind when you leave the house for the day, never mind how they feel when you’re gone for a week or so.
 And as for cats … well, they might play hard to get, but trust us, they’re going to miss you too.
 Motel 6 doesn’t charge any additional fees for your pets regardless of size, and Studio 6 charges $10 a night.
 Go online and secure a room for you and your best pal.

 4. Nice Amenities

 The pool is nice, and if you need to keep up with your exercise schedule, move on down to the fitness room.
-Towels, soap, and toothpaste are provided for you, so you can avoid that awkward feeling of borrowing your friend’s’ — or a stranger’s — sundries.
+Towels, soap and toothpaste are provided for you, so you can avoid that awkward feeling of borrowing someone else’s.

 If you’re staying longer, then look at Studio 6.
 There are even more amenities to make your extended stay comfier.
-There’s a nice workspace for taking care of anything you need to do and someone to make sure you have enough miscellaneous stuff so you can focus on your things.
+Studio 6 will also provide a nice workspace so you can take care of anything you need to do.

 5. It’s Always There for You

-Whether you want to indulge the nostalgia of those old family road trips, or you’re a prospective Jack Kerouac wanting to capture more spontaneous vibes before so much of travel revolved around apps, Motel 6 is perfect.
-The recognizable layouts, the miniature coffee machines, the local news that’s just dissimilar enough from your channels to feel almost comfortingly unfamiliar — it’s almost freeing in away.
+Whether you want to indulge the nostalgia of those old family road trips or you’re a prospective Jack Kerouac who needs to hit the road, Motel 6 is perfect.
+The recognizable layouts, the miniature coffee machines, the local news that still somehow feels familiar — it’s almost freeing in a way.
 You’re in a new place, but you’re somewhere that’s ubiquitous in the American imagination, so there’s no sense of displacement.
 Motel 6 has been part of this nation’s landscape for nearly 60 years.
 Take part in it.